TiagoTR/API-redes/README.md

 # API-redes
-Demonstração dos métodos do protocolo http, para fins acadêmicos
+Demonstração dos métodos do protocolo http para fins acadêmicos

 ## How to use?